bhuvnesh996/Lattice_innovations_test/README.md

 4. run dump data queries from database table
 5. setup env file

-## make sure you add host and username and password of database
+## Make sure you add host and username and password of database in .env file and you must have nodemon  to run run npm start

 ## Dependencies/Technology used